 “Migration is a fundamental human activity,” begins Roger Daniels in his book, Coming to America: A History of Immigration and Ethnicity in American Life.
 Although common, migration and immigration can be difficult.
 The “second generation” — those who immigrated as children or who were born in the U.S. to immigrant parents — often face unique challenges which cut across cultures.
-First-generation immigrant Americans tend to have strong ties to the home country, yet consciously chose to come to the United States.
-Their children, on the other hand, often have weak ties to the home country and had no choice about being raised in the United States.
+First-generation immigrant Americans tend to have strong ties to the country they came from, yet consciously chose to come to the United States.
+Their children, on the other hand, often have weak ties to the ancestral country and had no choice about being raised in the United States.

 The study of immigrant literature often throws first-generation immigrant writers into the same category as their children.
 In fact, the children of immigrants, second-generation Americans, may have very different perspectives from their parents.

 According to the most recent Census report on the issue (from 2013), about 12% of U.S. born people have at least one foreign-born parent.
 A Pew Research Center report projects that this percentage will grow to 18% by 2050.

 Studying literature by second-generation Americans can highlight the transition from immigrant to American.
 As Marina Budhos notes in her book Remix: Conversations with Immigrant Teenagers: “Immigrant teenagers often don’t have any in-between space where they can work out the pressures of their in-between lives” (p.
 10).
 For the second generation, their lives seem in-between –- they don’t identify completely with the home culture or with American culture.